louisnw01/lightweight-charts-python/docs/source/charts.md

 ___

 ## QtChart
-`widget: QWidget` | `volume_enabled: bool`
+`widget: QWidget`

-The `QtChart` object allows the use of charts within a `QMainWindow` object, and has similar functionality to the `Chart` and `ChartAsync` objects for manipulating data, configuring and styling.
+The `QtChart` object allows the use of charts within a `QMainWindow` object, and has similar functionality to the `Chart` object for manipulating data, configuring and styling.

+Either the `PyQt5` or `PySide6` libraries will work with this chart.

-Callbacks can be recieved through the Qt event loop.
+Callbacks can be received through the Qt event loop.
 ___

 ### `get_webview`